Protocentral/protocentral_healthypi_v4/docs/HealthyPiv4_with_BLE.md

 Data measured by Healthy Pi v4 is accessible through standard BLE services for Heart Rate, Pulse Oximeter, Health Thermometer and Battery Service, as well as custom services for ECG and respiration.
 Notifications are used to transmit data from HealthyPi to the app.

-Change the Slide switch from PI mode to WL mode on the healthypi v4 board to switch from V3 mode to BLE mode.
-The device restarts with an indication, yellow led stays for 2.5sec and the healthypi v4 enter to ble mode with an indication of yellow led blinks until connected.
-Once it is connected the led will stops blinking and when disconnected the led will starts blinking until connected.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{font-family:Arial, sans-serif;font-size:14px;padding:10px 5px;border-style:solid;border-width:1px;overflow:hidden;word-break:normal;border-color:black;}